theinkedaura-24/pwn.college_Ameeshanew/Hellohackers(1).md

 pwn.college{g0Nt0hkMQedOZ-tBN2Ed7YcS1xc.QX3YjM1wiN4AzNzEzW}

 ## What I learned
-I learnt how to invoke commands
+I learnt how to invoke commands.

 ## References
-I used the video on pwn.college as my reference
+I used the video on pwn.college as my reference.